Skip to main content

 You should use the relevant Department/Faculty/School procedure.
 Please speak to the Unit Convenor in the first instance if you are unsure what to do.

 It will be important for you to consider how changed deadlines might affect your ability to work to other deadlines and the timing of University decisions about your academic outcomes and progress.
-Your Personal Tutor or Director of Studies can discuss these points with you.
+Your Academic Advisor or Director of Studies can discuss these points with you.

 If you are not given an extension

-There may be reasons why it's not appropriate to grant an extension.
-This could be:
+There may be circumstances in which it is not appropriate to grant an extension.
+This may be due to:

-• in fairness to the rest of your cohort
+• the need to ensure fairness across the rest of your cohort

-Although extensions are not guaranteed and there may be reasons why an extension is not appropriate, most extension requests are granted, especially if they are for a short period of time (i.e. a few days).
-If your reasons are in line with what is normally accepted, and you have some evidence that confirms your circumstances, then it is likely you will get the time you need.
+Although extensions are not guaranteed and there may be reasons why granting one is not appropriate, most extension requests are granted, especially if they are for a short period of time (for example, a few days).
+If your reasons are in line with what is normally accepted, and you are able to provide some evidence that confirms your circumstances, then it is likely that your request will be approved.

 If you don’t get the extension you requested then you should still submit your assessment as close to the deadline as you can.